Genital Herpes Test Kit

 -

-If you have sores and blisters in your genital area and are worried it might be a sexually transmitted infection (STI) like genital herpes, you can test yourself using our home test kit.
+If you have sores and blisters in your genital area, and you're worried it might be a sexually transmitted infection (STI) like genital herpes, you can test yourself using our home test kit.
 The kit arrives quickly and discreetly via the post, and you can use it without visiting a doctor or sexual health clinic.

-Once you have the results, our doctors can recommend the best treatment for you.
+Once you have your results, our doctors can recommend the best treatment for you.
 In some cases, the doctor may need to ask for more information.
-They may contact you by phone, so make sure your telephone number is up to date in your online account.
+Please check your account for any messages and to make sure your telephone number is up to date here in case our doctors need to call you.

 About the genital herpes test